orbital-skylab/.github/profile/README.md

 1. `cd Desktop/skylab-frontend` to move to the frontend repository
 2. `git pull` to update the repository with the latest changes
-3. `npm install` to update dependencies
+3. `npm ci` to update dependencies with lockfile frozen
 4. `npm run build` to rebuild the static files for production
 5. `pm2 restart skylab-frontend` to restart the frontend on production